Btate712/BubbleSort/README.md

 # BubbleSort
-Illustrates the bubble sort algorithm step-by-step on an array of random integers.
+Visually illustrates the bubble sort algorithm step-by-step on an array of random integers.